Sub-Identities

 Accent Graphics

-When an accent graphic is used, the unit’s official lock-up or the primary logo must also be included prominently, and the two marks must be placed with adequate spacing, so they don’t look like a combined logo.
+When an accent graphic is used, an official JHU logo must also be included prominently, and the two marks must be placed with adequate spacing, so they don’t appear as a combined logo.
 The accent graphic is meant to be a subtle, complementary design element in your communications.

 Logo vs. Accent Graphic